stefan-b-jakobsson/x16-upgrade/README.md

 You interact with the program through widgets, such as buttons and checkboxes.

 The active widget is highlighted.
-You move between widget with Tab, Shift+Tab, Left Cursor, and Right Cursor.
+You move between widgets with Tab/right cursor and Shift+Tab/left cursor, and Right Cursor.
 The active widget's action is performed when you press Return.

 ## Choose Package File

-At the first screen of the program, the user is prompted to enter the name of a package file.
+At the first screen, the user is prompted to enter the name of a package file.

 A package file contains all three firmware components.